prajeshElEvEn/discord-bot/README.md

     ![Scope](./assets/url-scope.png?raw=true "Scope")

-- Reselect all the permissions under `Bot Permissions` section and click on `Copy` button to copy the authorization URL under the `Generated URL` section.
+- Reselect all the permissions under `Bot Permissions` section and click on `Copy` button to copy the authorization URL under the `Generated URL` section and save it somewhere safe.

     ![URL Permissions](./assets/url-permissions.png?raw=true "URL Permissions")